VegaDeftwing/OpGuidesHugoSrc/content/Music/m9-musichard.md

 ### What is MIDI?

 **M**usical **I**nstrument **D**igital **I**nterface, or **MIDI** is what it sounds like, the primary way to get data between devices digitally.
 Want to tell a hardware synth to play a sequence you arranged on your computer?
 MIDI.
 Want to play notes into your computer using a keyboard?
 MIDI.
-Want to sequence drums, with varrying 'velocity' on each hit?
+Want to sequence drums, with varying 'velocity' on each hit?
 MIDI.

 ### Sounds Great?

 For the most part, yeah.
 Everything works together and you can make all your hardware speak the same language.
 Let your keyboard talk to your computer and then your computer talk to your drums so that you can play the drums with your keyboard!
-Send automation from your computer to a parameter on your synth to varry the sound over time, whatever.
+Send automation from your computer to a parameter on your synth to vary the sound over time, whatever.

 The Catch?
 MIDI is outright ancient by technology standards, having come out in 1981.
 It's so damn old, that it's (mostly) a 7-bit standard.
-Now, ideally, a musican shouldn't have to know all this shit and the gear should stay out of the way.
+Now, ideally, a musician shouldn't have to know all this shit and the gear should stay out of the way.
 Unfortunately, we've been sticking with this standard for so damn long that basically everything abuses it in one way or another to the extent you sorta have to know how it works.
 So, 7-bit, what does that mean?

 Well, it's talking about bits, so 1's and 0's.
 For each message in midi, you get 7 bit's of data.
 So, when you turn a knob it can range from 0000000 to 1111111, which, work out to be 0 to 127.
 This means each knob, even if it feels smooth to you, only has 127 distinct levels the software can recognize.
 This is fucking awful.
 But, wait, it get's worse.
 This applies to *almost everything in MIDI, so how hard you hit the keys and how finely you can set the volume with a physical slider.
 Clearly, this blows.